 From frantically running after balls to peeing in the same spots every day, dogs tend to have, well, tendencies.
 Creatures of habit, dogs will run up and down the same length of the fence and relieve themselves in familiar areas repeatedly.
 This leads to thinner threads of grasses in some places and brown, infertile spots in others.
 From excretions to carnal habits, your lawn may be in danger when exposed to the following elements.

 Pet urine contains high counts of nitrogen, a colorless and odorless gas that in small amounts is generally safe for grass.
-Grass growth is dependent on this chemical but too much of it can have reverse effects and cause brownish yellow patches in otherwise green pastures.
+A little bit won't hurt your grass, but too much of it can have reverse effects and cause brownish yellow patches.
 Pets urinate frequently, and normally in the same spots, making it difficult to grow grass in certain areas.
 Follow these tips to prevent urine from killing your grass.

 How to Keep Your Dog’s Urine from Killing the Grass